 Campus Network

-Network connections are provided in every office and residence room on our campuses.
-There are also network connections (wired and/or wireless) in all of our classrooms and at public areas in most of our buildings.
+Network connections (wired and/or wireless) are provided in every office, residence hall, classroom and at public areas in nearly all of our buildings.
 Behind these connections is a 100 megabit (or faster) ethernet network and, on the Newberg campus, an all-fiber network between our buildings.
-This Internet connection is filtered (to block pornography) and "shaped" (to give higher priority to e-mail and web, for example).
+This Internet connection is filtered (to block pornography & known malicious sites) and "shaped" (to give higher priority to e-mail and web, for example).

 The Newberg and Portland campuses are serviced through fiber Internet connections.
 All of the remote learning centers are connected to the Newberg campus with an encrypted point-to-point tunnel.